anitaguo49/Final_Project_Yelp_recomendation/README.md

 -- Project Status: Completed

 # Project Intro/Objective
-The purpose of this project is to create a Yelp Recommendation system by using Neighborhood-based Collaborative Filtering models to get business recommendations for users.
+The purpose of this project is to create a Yelp Recommendation system using Neighborhood-based Collaborative Filtering models to get business recommendations for users.
 The model makes predictions (filtering) about the interests of a user by collecting preferences or information from many users (collaborating).
 The assumption is that if a person A has the same opinion as a person B on an issue, A is more likely to have B's opinion on a different issue.

 # Methods Used
 * Machine Learning